-This example represents five 8-hour shifts in a mechanical facility.
+This example represents an employee working three shifts in a mechanical facility.
 Because no statutory off-duty period exists between covered service and machinist duties, the machinist duties commingle, becoming time on duty.
-The result is a 40-hour duty tour with a total time on duty of 24 hours.
+The result is a 40-hour duty tour with a total time on duty of 26 hours.
 This example constitutes a violation of the HSL.